snyderjo/snyderjo.github.io/index.markdown

     </td>
     <td >
         <div>
             <p style="text-align:center">I write SQL queries to pull data at scale.
-I have also worked to develop databases and ETL processes for my own personal projects.</p>
+I have also worked to develop databases and ETL processes for my own <a href="https://github.com/snyderjo/ambience" target="_blank">personal projects</a>.</p>
         </div>
     </td>
 </tr>